altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~Martha watched it, until she was sure the barrier would hold~ 'M::Okay, so now...
 Just wake up...'
-~She focused, and willed herself awake.
+~She focused, and willed herself awake~
+}
+{
+%%%%
+}
+{
+~Martha awoke to a bright light above her.
+Blurry eyed she took in her surroundings.
+She was in a room, strapped down on some operating table.
-She found it was easy~
+She was surrounded by silhouettes.
+One started moving towards her~
 *Martha struggled against the table*
-~She was in a room, strapped down on some operating table~ "FL__F::What have you done?"
+"FL__F::What have you done?"
-*Flanagan doubled over in pain, then left the room* "M::Wait!
+~In the corner of the room she could make out the familiar face~ *Flanagan doubled over in pain, then left the room* "M::Wait!
 What's happening?"